freenas/freenas-docs/userguide/sharing.rst

   existing, *empty* directory.
 The data in the NFS share appears in this directory on the client computer.

-A successful mounting of the share returns to the command prompt without any status or error messages.
+Successfully mounting the share returns to the command prompt without any status or error messages.

 .. note:: If this command fails on a Linux system, make sure that the `nfs-utils <https://sourceforge.net/projects/nfs/files/nfs-utils/>`__